needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 Previously, systems would early-out before calling `OnUpdate` if none of the entity queries created by the system matched any entities (as determined by calling `EntityQuery.IsEmptyNoFilter`), unless you used the `AlwaysUpdateSystem` attribute.

-If you con't make any changes to your code, some systems might call `OnUpdate` when they wouldn't before.
+If you don't make any changes to your code, some systems might call `OnUpdate` when they wouldn't before.
 This causes a decrease in performance, because the early-out is used to avoid overhead of updating a system when it hasn't any work to do.
 It might also cause exceptions if the implementation of these systems assumes that certain components exist, based on the previous behavior.

 To maintain the previous behavior, review each system: